walaoaaa1234/PSSnipeFeeder/README.md

-``
 # PSSnipeFeeder
 .Net core binary to feed PokemonGo-Bot (any bot which can read json files) with sniping information It can on any system (**Windows/Linux/MacOS**) !
+You can add pokemon data manually or grab them, automatically from Discord channels.
-*However on Windows you can click on links on sniping website to feed your bot (read below)*
+*Additionaly, on  Windows you can click on links on sniping website to feed your bot (read below)*

 # Installation and update
 1. Install .net Core: https://www.microsoft.com/net/download/core#/current/sdk (SDK)
 2. Run commands:
 ```
 git clone https://github.com/pogarek/PSSnipeFeeder
-cd PSSnipeFeeder
+Icd PSSnipeFeeder
 dotnet restore
 ```